Happy May! It’s been sunny in Glasgow for the past four days.

 Add this workout to your weekly routine 2-3 days and start to see and feel the results!

 Get the Spotify playlist here.

 Pin this workout to take to the gym with you!

 Will you try this workout?
 Let me know if you do!

 Happy Saturday, everyone!
 I’ve decided to do a new series of posts dedicated to one of my absolute favorite workouts of all time: Spinning.
-I am a Spinning certified instructor and a huge fan of the program, because it really gets people in the best shape, both mind and body.
+I am a Spinning certified instructor and a huge fan of the program because it gets people in the best shape, both mind, and body.

 Maybe you don’t want to get up super early Saturday to take a cycling class at your gym, but you do have access to a bike and would like to get a planned out, structured, kick-ass workout without having to think about it.
 If this describes your Saturday morning, I have made this with you in mind!

 I will be adding new rides to this page for you to take the gym with you on Saturday (or any day of the week).

 Check out this awesome infographic from All About Being Healthy to see how an indoor cycling workout can change your body and your life.